 Idea 6: Choose a Galley or L-Shaped Layout

-These two layouts consistently deliver the best functionality in small kitchens.
-Galley kitchens feature two parallel walls of cabinets and appliances, creating an efficient corridor.
-L-shaped layouts wrap around two adjacent walls, maximizing corner space.
+Galley and L-shaped layouts consistently deliver the best functionality in small kitchens because they support the classic work triangle with legs between 4-9 feet - meaning fewer wasted steps during cooking.
+Galley kitchens use two parallel walls to create an efficient corridor; L-shaped layouts wrap around two adjacent walls and maximize corner space.

 Why these layouts work: